mrkuz/nixos/README.md

 - `/nix/nixpkgs` - A clone of the [nixpkgs repository](https://github.com/NixOS/nixpkgs)
 - `/nix/current` - The active configuration
-- `/nix/channels/nixos` - Local copy of the unstable channel, used as the default Nix expression search path
+- `/nix/channels/nixos` - Link to current NixOS nixpkgs, used as the default Nix expression search path

 ## Additions to `/etc`